 Mother’s Day is all about showing our moms we care.
-It is about taking that special time with them to show them they are a priority, that we appreciate them, and that we love them.
+It is about taking that special time with them to show them they are a priority.
+It is about telling them that we appreciate them and that we love them.
 There are lots of way to celebrate Mother’s Day – fun activities planned together, giving a gift that’s store bought or homemade, and of course, giving a Mother’s Day card.
-And now, that I am a mom, expressing gratitude on Mother’s Day has a whole new level of meaning to me.
-This post is sponsored by Hallmark.
+Now that I am a mom, expressing gratitude on Mother’s Day has a whole new level of meaning to me.
+Here’s why.

-Expressing Gratitude This Mother’s Day: I’m Twice As Grateful Now That I’m A Mom
+Expressing Gratitude This Mother’s Day Now That I’m A Mom Too

 Now, that I’m a mom, I often find myself thinking of my own mother raising me.
 When my children were babies, I often thought, “Wow, my mom did all of this for me.
 She carried me around, wiped my butt, woke up to soothe me back to sleep, and had spit up all over her.”
 I was suddenly appreciative for things I had never even really thought of before.

 Many more times it has occurred to me that this is what it was like for my mother too.
 Times when I am bursting with pride and filled with love, I think, “Wow, my mom loved me this much!
 And she still does.”
 No one loves you like your mom (except maybe your dad!)

 Then there are other times, when I think I didn’t sign up for this part of motherhood.
 Like when that wobbly tooth is hanging on by a gross, bloody thread and you have to give it a yank even though you’d rather just not even look.
 Then I remember that my mom was there for me in those times too.
 She was there to explain things that I didn’t understand and that she didn’t understand either and to help me know that things were going to be OK.

 Show Your Appreciation And Express It Too!